This article is part of “Celebrating Women Business Owners,” a four-week series highlighting the achievements of women business owners.

 Women aren’t just testing the waters in certain sectors; they are outpacing their peers in terms of growth.
 Women-owned firms are exceeding overall sector growth rates in 7 of 13 of the most populous industries including wholesale trade, finance and insurance, real estate, health care and social assistance, construction and arts/entertainment/recreation.
 This growth is also being funded more independently, with relatively less debt risk, as only 5.5 percent of women-owned businesses used a loan to start their businesses, compared with 10.7 percent of all firms.

 So where is the potential growth for women?
 Women are still under-represented in a few sectors like finance, with only 20 percent of finance and insurance firms being women-owned.
 Construction is also an under-represented area where just 8 percent of construction firms are women-owned.

 Join the Conversation

-- Re-post these infographic (click anywhere on the images and then right click to save it to your computer)
+- Re-post these infographics (click anywhere on the images and then right-click to save it to your computer)